wangsong3/testRepo/README.md

-this is a test repo.
+this is a test branch named "dev-1.0".